thetuh/cedarhilltailor/README.md

 # CedarHillTailor
-CedarHillTailor is a serverless web application designed to modernize and streamline legacy tailor shops by digitizing order management, tracking employee performance, and enhancing customer engagement.
+CedarHillTailor is a containerized web application designed to modernize and streamline legacy tailor shops by digitizing order management, tracking employee performance, and enhancing customer engagement.
 # About
 * Built on a serverless architecture leveraging cloud services for scalability and reliability.
 * Provides an intuitive interface for tailoring businesses to manage customer orders, track alterations, and analyze business performance.